markszulc/experience-manager-learn.en/help/forms/aem-forms-and-adobe-sign/configure-form-for-single-signer.md

 >[!VIDEO](https://video.tv.adobe.com/v/39475/?quality=9&learn=on)

-Assets related with this video can be downloaded from the following link
+Assets related to this video can be downloaded from the following link

 * [Change Of Beneficiary Form ](assets/change-of-beneficiary-form.zip)